The Link Between Economics & Your Website

-Good Idea: Building pages around the specific products and services that you offer with your selected keyword phrases in mind.
+Good Idea: Building pages around the specific products and services that you offer with your selected keyword phraseThese are the words or phrases users type into search engines as queries. in mind.

 Bad Idea: Stuffing keywords into every available space of your website.
 This may have worked in the past, but Google has become smarter and we must follow suit.